When you tell a story in Portuguese, you need a clean way to say that one past action happened before another past action.

 Haver (havia) is also possible but more formal.

-You don’t build this “had done” structure with ser or estar (these both mean “to be”, so it wouldn’t even translate well to English)
+You don’t build this “had done” structure with ser or estar (both mean “to be,” so it wouldn’t translate cleanly to English anyway).